DogeisCut/DogeisDiep/README.md

 - New Spike/Landmine tank: Claymore
 - New Landmine tank: Booby
 - Removed 'Rough' maze walls as they added nothing...
+- Circle walls in maze are no longer guaranteed.
+- Added Discord server to ingame changelog
+- Base drones no longer target shapes

 **November 13th, 2025 - Evening**
 - Changed stat names for Workshop to better match weapons.